in-the-keyhole/byzantine-browser/README.md

 #### View a three-minute video of the Blockchain Browser in action [here](https://youtu.be/yu96eA8GstQ).

-#### Give a live version a try, here's a link to a browser deployed to Heroku and pointing to a reference Hyperledger Fabric reference network [here][(https://byzantine-browser.herokuapp.com)
+#### Give a LIVE version a try, here's a link to a browser deployed to Heroku and pointing to a reference Hyperledger Fabric reference network [here](https://byzantine-browser.herokuapp.com)

 Please see below for installation and startup instructions.